soapbox-pub/rebased/README.md

 ### Dependencies

 * Postgresql version 9.6 or newer
 * Elixir version 1.5 or newer.
-If your distribution only has an old version available, check [Elixir's install page](https://elixir-lang.org/install.html)
+If your distribution only has an old version available, check [Elixir's install page](https://elixir-lang.org/install.html) or use a tool like [asdf](https://github.com/asdf-vm/asdf).
 * Build-essential tools

 ### Configuration